From castles to cathedrals, we’ve rounded up the 10 most famous landmarks in Ireland.

 2. GPO (Dublin) – headquarters of the 1916 Easter Rising

-One of the most famous landmarks in Ireland, especially when it comes to Irish history, is the GPO (General Post Office) in Dublin, the headquarters of the 1916 Easter Rising and the steps upon where Padraig Pearse read aloud the Proclamation of the Irish Republic.
+On a walking tour of Dublin, visit one of the most famous landmarks in Ireland, especially when it comes to Irish history, the GPO (General Post Office).
+This was the headquarters of the 1916 Easter Rising and the steps upon where Padraig Pearse read aloud the Proclamation of the Irish Republic.

 The building was burned to rubble in the fighting, and bullet holes from the Rising can still be seen in the commanding pillars of the building.
 Today it stands as Ireland’s General Post Office and flies aloft the Irish tricolour.